swiss-territorial-data-lab/proj-dqry/README.md

 5. `track_detections.py`: identify and track an detection of an object over a multiple year datasets.
 5. `plots.py`: plot some parameters of the detections to help understand the results (optional).
 7. `get_dem.sh`: download the DEM of Switzerland.
+8. `get_slope.sh`: download the slope raster of Switzerland.
-8. `batch_process.sh`: batch script to perform the inference workflow over several years.
+9. `batch_process.sh`: batch script to perform the inference workflow over several years.

 Object detection is performed with tools present in the [`object-detector`](https://github.com/swiss-territorial-data-lab/object-detector) git repository.